AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

 * `http://ala.org.au/bayesian/1.0/name` This observable provides the name of the classifier.
 * `http://ala.org.au/bayesian/1.0/fullName` This observable provides the full, formal name of the classifier.
 * `http://ala.org.au/bayesian/1.0/altName` This observable holds alternative names for the classifier.
+* `http://ala.org.au/bayesian/1.0/synonymName` This observable holds synonym names for this classifier.
+* `http://ala.org.au/bayesian/1.0/broadSynonymName` This observable holds broadened alternative names for the classifier.
+See [Broadeners](#broadeners)
-* `http://ala.org.au/bayesian/1.0/additionalName` This observable holds additional, disambiguating information about a name.
+* `http://ala.org.au/bayesian/1.0/disambiguator` This observable holds additional, disambiguating information about a name.
   For example, the scientificNameAuthorship field holds additional information about how the scientificName and taxonId should be interpreted.
 * `http://ala.org.au/bayesian/1.0/parent` This observable provides the reference identifier to the parent classifier.